Dshrewsbury/rag-pdf-chatbot/README.md

 ## About the Project

-A chatbot that can accurately and truthfully(ideally) answer queries related to the given pdf.
+A chatbot that can accurately and truthfully(well, relatively) answer queries related to the given pdf.

 ### Prerequisites